sthesing/clitic/README.md

 - run with the `--version` or `-V` argument and output `foo 0.1.0`
 - run with the `--help` or `-h` argument and begin output with `usage: foo [-h] [-V] [input [input ...]]`
-- can take input from stdin, e.g. in a pipeline
+- can take input from stdin, e.g. in a pipelin (using the traditional "-" switch or not)
-- send output to stdout without causing a broken pipe
+- send output to `stdout` without causing a broken pipe

-Currently, only one template is available:
+Currently, the following templates are available:

+- Python (using argparse)
-- Python
+- Python (using docopt)
+- Rust (using docopt)

 ## Tests